-What would you prefer to have in a fight: a gun or a Taser?
-While I know most of you will say ‘the gun’, let’s have a look at the pros and cons of both to make sure we draw the correct conclusion.
+What would you prefer to have in an altercation: a gun or a Taser?
+Both offer a wide range of benefits and disadvantages.
+While I know most of you will say ‘the gun’, let’s have a look and review the pros and cons of both weapons to make sure we draw the correct conclusion.

 Why do we need to debate this?
 Well, with the number of accidental shootings on the rise in the US , I think it’s best we think our self-defense decisions thoroughly.
 I know that the firearm seems like the safer and far better option, but there are also lots of disadvantages.
 So, if you want to make sure you take the right decision take a look at the points below.